 Students with outstanding indebtedness to Lethbridge College are placed on Financial Hold and all transcripts, marks statements, parchments, and Student I.D. cards are withheld.
 In addition to collection procedures, this will restrict access to the College in the future.
 The Accounting Services Department should be contacted immediately to resolve any outstanding obligations.
 Issuance of “NSF” cheques will result in the student not being able to pay with a cheque in the future.

-- Tuition fee deposits may be transferred from one program/course to another or from one term availability of space at the time of reactivation.
+- Tuition fee deposits may be transferred from one program/course to another or from one term to another at the written request of the applicant, subject to entrance requirements being met and availability of space at the time of reactivation.
 Such transfers are restricted to programs designated as “credit” and scheduled for delivery within the same academic year.

 - All financial obligations must be settled before a parchment, scholarship, medal, prize or grades can be awarded or issued.
 Students unable to meet fee obligations while awaiting a loan or grant assistance must make arrangements with Accounting Services prior to the fee due date and before attending any classes.
 Sponsored students must check with their sponsoring agency to ensure which fees or portion of fees would not be covered.
 It is the student’s responsibility to ensure payment, by the posted dates, of any fees not covered by the sponsoring agency.